Unlock the gate to growth.

 The Instagram algorithm also isn’t fond of misinformation.
 Posts that include what Instagram considers misinformation are penalized; They’re placed lower on a user’s feed.
-Accounts that frequently share misinformation are often close to impossible to find, if they haven’t already been deleted off the platform.
+Accounts that frequently share misinformation are often close to impossible to find if they haven’t already been deleted from the platform.

 Relationships before reach

 Regardless of algorithm updates, the need to foster authentic connections remains a constant for success.

 Let building a good rapport with your audience be the guiding focus, rather than solely seeking to maximize reach.
 Create content that makes your audience feel heard – Ensure it answers users’ questions, offers valuable insight, makes them laugh, and inspires curiosity.